apache/activemq-artemis/docs/user-manual/en/clusters.md

     a bridge.
 For more information on duplicate detection, please see [Duplicate Detection](duplicate-detection.md).
     Default is true.

--   `forward-when-no-consumers`.
-This parameter determines whether messages will be distributed round robin between other nodes of the cluster *regardless* of whether or not there are matching or indeed any consumers on other nodes.
+-   `message-load-balancing`.
+This parameter determines if/how
+    messages will be distributed between other nodes of the cluster.
+    It can be one of three values - `OFF`, `STRICT`, or `ON_DEMAND` (default).
+This parameter replaces the deprecated
+    `forward-when-no-consumers` parameter.

+    If this is set to `OFF` then messages will never be forwarded to another node in the cluster

-    If this is set to `true` then each incoming message will be round robin'd even though the same queues on the other nodes of the cluster may have no consumers at all, or they may have consumers that have non matching message filters (selectors).
-Note that Apache ActiveMQ Artemis will *not* forward messages to other nodes if there are no *queues* of the same name on the other nodes, even if this parameter is set to `true`.
+    If this is set to `STRICT` then each incoming message will be round robin'd even though the same queues on the other nodes of the cluster may have no consumers at all, or they may have consumers that have non matching message filters (selectors).
+Note that Apache ActiveMQ Artemis will *not* forward messages to other nodes if there are no *queues* of the same name on the other nodes, even if this parameter is set to `STRICT`.
+Using `STRICT` is like setting the legacy `foward-when-no-consumers` parameter to `true`.

-    If this is set to `false` then Apache ActiveMQ Artemis will only forward messages to other nodes of the cluster if the address to which they are being forwarded has queues which have consumers, and if those consumers have message filters (selectors) at least one of those selectors must match the message.
+    If this is set to `ON_DEMAND` then Apache ActiveMQ Artemis will only forward messages to other nodes of the cluster if the address to which they are being forwarded has queues which have consumers, and if those consumers have message filters (selectors) at least one of those selectors must match the message.
+Using `ON_DEMAND` is like setting the legacy `foward-when-no-consumers` parameter to `false`.

-    Default is false.
+    Default is `ON_DEMAND`.

 -   `max-hops`.
 When a cluster connection decides the set of nodes to which it might load balance a message, those nodes do not have to be